 - 2. The Petitioners do not have any personal interest or any personal gain or private motive or any other oblique reason in filing this Writ Petitioner in Public Interest.
 The Petitioner has not been involved in any other civil or criminal or revenue litigation, which could have legal nexus with the issues involved in the present Petition. - 3.
-Respondent No. 1 is the Union of India, through the Ministry of Home Affairs and Respondent No. 2 is the

-Ministry of External Affairs of the Union of India.
+Respondent No. 1 is the Union of India, through the Ministry of Home Affairs and Respondent No. 2 is the Ministry of External Affairs of the Union of India.
 The Union of India has enacted the Citizenship (Amendment) Act, 2019, which is currently under challenge in the present Writ Petition.
-Union of India was a signatory to the Assam Accord.
-Respondent No. 3 is the State of Assam, which was also one of the signatories to the Assam Accord.
-All the three Respondents are proper and necessary parties to the present Petition and are likely to be affected by the orders sought in the present Petition.
+Respondent No. 3 is the Ministry of Law and Justice of the Union of India.
+All the three Respondents are proper and necessary parties to the present Petition and are likely to be affected by the orders sought in the present Petition. - 4.
+The Petitioners, through the present writ petition, are invoking the civil original writ jurisdiction of this Hon'ble

-- 4. The Petitioners, through the present writ petition, are invoking the civil original writ jurisdiction of this Hon'ble Court to seek issuance of a writ, order or direction of like nature against the Respondents herein inter alia to quash the Citizenship (Amendment) Act, 2019 as a whole or Section 2, 3, 5 and 6 thereof, being unconstitutional and in violation of several provisions of the Constitution of India. - 5.
-The Petitioners have no other equally efficacious remedy except to approach this Hon'ble Court by way of present Writ Petition.
-All annexures annexed to the Writ Petition are true copies of their respective originals.
+Court to seek issuance of a writ, order or direction of like nature against the Respondents herein inter alia to quash the Citizenship (Amendment) Act, 2019 as a whole or Section 2, 3, 5 and 6 thereof, being unconstitutional and in violation of several provisions of the Constitution of India.

-6. That the Petitioners herein have never approached this Hon'ble Court or any other Court seeking a relief similar to the relief sought for in the present writ petition.
+- 5. The Petitioners have no other equally efficacious remedy except to approach this Hon'ble Court by way of present Writ Petition.
+All annexures annexed to the Writ Petition are true copies of their respective originals. - 6.
+That the Petitioners herein have never approached this Hon'ble Court or any other Court seeking a relief similar to the relief sought for in the present writ petition.